Ritton Copse £59,000 Freehold

 Wildlife

-Ritton Copse is surrounded by open hedged fields rather than fences thus allowing wildlife free reign throughout this area.
+Ritton Copse is surrounded by open hedged fields and other woodland rather than fences which allows wildlife to roam freely.
 Muntjac, badger, moles, voles, rabbits and much more call this area home.
+While we were working there we saw evidence of birds or prey, including Red Kites.

 Features